 Twilight star Kristen Stewart will be returning to the role of Snow White in a sequel to the fantasy film Snow White and the Huntsman, reports Radar.
 However, director Rupert Sanders will not be involved in the film.

 The future of the film's sequel has been uncertain since Kristen Stewart's affair with the married British director came to light.
-Following the "momentary indiscretion", there has been speculation that Kristen Stewart - who faced public hostility after the affair which saw her cheat on long-term boyfriend and Twilight co-star Robert Pattinson - would be cut from the film's sequel.
+Following the "momentary indiscretion", there has been speculation that Kristen Stewart - who faced public hostility after the affair that saw her cheat on long-term boyfriend and Twilight co-star Robert Pattinson - would be cut from the film's sequel.

 In the aftermath of the scandal, The Hollywood Reporter stated that the next film would be a spin-off, focusing only on Kristen's co-star Chris Hemsworth, who plays the Huntsman.